 It’s not only the lower back that matters for snowshoers; in fact, the upper back is just as important.
 If the upper body is tight and unable to explore its full range of motion, the shoulders will take all the impact of the many arm movements you make.
 This can cause all sorts of problems, from mild inflammation to a proper frozen shoulder.
 However, spinal twists can help prevent these.

-- Start by standing with your feet slightly apart.
+- Start in standing position with your feet slightly apart.

 - Then take a step forward and stop mid-stride.